pbonte/Roxi-Tutorial/README.md

 }
 ```

-We can see that both RFID and Facebook Post do the localisation of the person, so it makes sense to align them to get the location property.
+We can see that both RFID and Facebook Post observe the localisation of a person, so it makes sense to align these properties to get the location of a person.

-- Open the `src/rules.n3` file, and write a rule to align the location update from the Facebook check-in posts (:hasCheckIn) to the location updates from the RFID sensor (:isIn) .
+- Open the `src/rules.n3` file, and add a rule to align the location update from the Facebook check-in posts (:hasCheckIn) to the location updates from the RFID sensor (:isIn) .
 This will allow us to query both the location updates in the same way at the same time.

 Once the rules have been aligned, re-run the program with: